-In response to SCE-21-09 "Need for quantified vegetation management compliance targets," SCE provided 12 vegetation management targets in Table 5.3-1, an increase from the three targets it provided in its 2021 Update.
-SCE's 2022 vegetation management targets represent a diversity of initiatives.
+SCE-21-09: Need for quantified vegetation management compliance targets targets it provided in its 2021 Update.
+141 SCE's 2022 vegetation management targets represent a diversity of initiatives.
 For example, for initiative 7.3.5.19, "Vegetation management system," SCE will integrate its Hazardous Tree Program (including Dead & Dying Tree Removal and Hazard Tree Mitigation) and Routine Line Clearing into Arbora, its vegetation management system.
-SCE has satisfied the requirements of SCE-21-09.
+142 SCE has satisfied the requirements of SCE-21-09.
 Energy Safety expects SCE to report on these targets in its Quarterly Initiative Updates.